demery-pivotal/demery-pivotal.github.io/content/blog/tacit-dependencies.md

 ---

-Code becomes difficult to test when it is coupled to dependencies that are hard to control and observe.
+Code becomes difficult to test when it depends on collaborators that are hard to control and observe.
 Tacit dependencies are hard to control and observe.
 To make a class easier to test,